-Supply of US methyl ethyl ketone (MEK) was ample in the first quarter of 2019.
+Supply of US methyl ethyl ketone (MEK) was mixed in the second quarter of 2019.
 MEK is not produced in the US, with the region relying on imports largely from Europe, South Africa and Asia.
-On average, around 30% of imports originate from the United Kingdom, although the Chinese tariffs did slightly hamper supply from Asia.
+With the fire at Intercontinental Terminals Company (ITC), supply was temporarily restricted with little ability for imports to flow into the US.

 We offer the following regional Methyl ethyl ketone analysis and news coverage to keep you informed of factors and developments affecting prices in the Methyl ethyl ketone marketplace.